Accessibility Menu

 Laura Rupert

-Laura received B.S. degrees in Geography (emphasis in climate change & landscape dynamics) and Environmental Studies (emphasis in air, water and health) from the University of Utah.
-Her research experience includes undergraduate field work in the Fijian Islands with a focus on water quality in fresh- and saltwater systems.
-Within the SRI, she coordinates day-to day operations of the program to facilitate collaboration and communication among college leadership, faculty, students, postdocs and staff.
+Laura received B.S. degrees in Geography (emphasis in climate change and landscape dynamics) and Environmental Studies (emphasis in air, water and health) from the University of Utah.
+Within the SRI, she coordinates and provides support for daily operations at all levels of program engagement, including students, staff, postdocs, faculty, and college leadership.

 L.rupert@utah.edu